mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 ENHANCERS
-Enhancers are technical devices, psionically calibrated, to enhance either the overall performance of a psion’s capabilities or a specific talent.
+Enhancers are technical devices, psionically calibrated, to enhance either the overall performance of a psion's capabilities or a specific talent.

 Psi Enhancer
 Available either as a skull implant (in which the enhancer circuits are